bbfrederick/picachooser/INSTALL.rst

 ::

-   conda install pyqtgraph
+   conda install pyqtgraph nibabel pillow

 Done.

-Installing grader
+Installing PICAchooser
 --------------------

 Once you have installed the prerequisites, cd into the package